malazad/DataStructures/README.md

 # DataStructures
-Implementation of Data Structure Algorithm  in Java
+Implementation of Data Structure Algorithms  in Java